oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

 ## Proposal

-The main purpose of this RFC is to agree on a new name for oneMKL Interface.
+The main purpose of this RFC is to agree on a new name for the oneMKL specification and oneMKL Interface.
-Some of the suggested names are:
+Some of the suggested names for the implementations are:
 * **oneMath**
+  * The specification would be renamed oneMath Specification
 * **oneSLA** (SYCL Linear Algebra)
+  * The specification would be renamed oneSLA Specification

 Other suggestions are welcomed.
 The name **oneMath** will be chosen if there are no objections by October 4, 2024.